Heya (sumo): Recruitment and wrestlers

 Since the 1970s, the largest stables have established scouting networks throughout Japan, supported with the help of retired wrestlers and patron-club members.
 The process of being recruited by a stable is fairly straightforward, with most heya happy to publish their details and telephone number on their own website.
 It is also not rare for acquaintances of the coaches or stablemaster, or one of the stable wrestlers, to bring potential apprentices to a specific stable.
 When on tours, masters always reach out to young wrestlers in an effort to find future professionals.
 Despite all the efforts made by masters to attract new talent, it is often the case that young wrestlers are motivated to join the stable solely by the reputation and achievements of the current master.
 Most of the time, the stables ask their new recruits to train for a trial period before accepting a wrestler definitively.

 Recruiting new wrestlers has become increasingly difficult.
 This is mainly due to low financial guarantees, as only wrestlers who have qualified as sekitori can earn a salary.
-Historically, free food and housing was sufficient compensation to attract many apprentices, but today young men are less interested in a career path where only one in fifty wrestlers make it far enough to earn any paycheck.
+Historically, free food and housing was sufficient compensation to attract many apprentices, but since the 1980s young men are less interested in a career path where only few of them made it far enough to earn any paycheck.
 The rigors of stable life, typical of the lower ranks of the hierarchy, are also an obstacle.
 Stablemasters with the best links to school and university programs typically attract more wrestlers, threatening the survival of stables without this type of contact.